AustinTSchaffer/Notebook/Technotes/Towards Development of Modern Cloud Applications.md

 - delegating the boundary between method calls and RPCs to an automated framework
 - if you can guarantee that different versions of a single application NEVER interact, you can send raw structs over the wire. no need for intermediate data formats, nor serialization / deserialization

-interestingly, the model proposed in the paper doesn't support streaming methods. its reference implementation is Go, but channels aren't supported
+interestingly, the model proposed in the paper doesn't support streaming methods, makes little/no mention of async pub/sub, and prioritizes regular params/return methods. its reference implementation is Go, but channels aren't supported

 ## musing about weaknesses